-The Project class represents an aggregation of Experiments and (experimental) Protocols that combine to define a scientific project.
+The Project class represents a scientific project, acknowledging that these in general use one or more experimental protocols to perform multiple experiments.
 This class is introduced to allow for example publishers to group simulations and post-processing runs that were produced with a common goal.
-It was inspired by a discussion on whether some of the SimDM/Resources could be registered as Registry Resources as well12.
+It was inspired by a discussion on whether some of the SimDM/Resources could be registered as

+Registry Resources as well.
 Many of the simulations registered in a SimDB will not qualify for the same reasons that individual images do not qualify to be registered.
 Resources in an IVOA compatible registry are relatively coarse grained; correspond to archives full of images published through a SIAP service for example.
 A Project can be used to define such collections also in SimDM.
 And indeed one may wish to register such collections separately in a registry.